vikingdata/articles/databases/postgresql/pg_general.md

 (3 rows)
 ```

-"pg_catalog" is a system catalog.
+* "pg_catalog" is a system catalog.
 It connects all the databases together.
-"information_schema"
+* "information_schema" contains all the tables and information of this database.
+* "public" is where you store the data for the database.
+* Only "public" is writable.
+The others are read only (except for internal commands that
+make changes like "create table".

+Here is the confusing part.
+To create a database you use "create schema".
+But in information_schema.tables
+the database is named "table_catalog".
+In addition, "table_schema" is used for different schemas in the
+database you are in.
+It can be confusing when "database" and "schema" are used hapzardly.